 Choose the right platform (and the right agency) from the outset

 As we touched on in the previous section, you may find yourself limited by your elearning system provider as to whether your LMS can be scalable.
-At Plume, we operate a pay once, yours forever policy which means the system is yours to use and customise and see fit, therefore you are not restricted or tied to us in any way – but not all agencies and providers share this mentality.
+At Plume, we operate a pay once, yours forever policy which means the system is yours to use and customise as you see fit, therefore you are not restricted or tied to us in any way – but not all agencies and providers share this mentality.

 With other solutions you may be restricted by: